bloomberg/blazingmq/docs/docs/architecture/high_availability_sdk.md

 2. In addition, SDK now generates and assigns a unique `bmqt::MessageGUID` to every *PUT* message submitted by the application.
-Prior to HA in SDK, GUIDs were assigned by the first BlazingMQ backend (hop closest to the producer application, typically the local BlazingMQ proxy).
+Prior to HA in SDK, GUIDs were assigned by the first BlazingMQ back-end (hop closest to the producer application, typically the local BlazingMQ proxy).
 Motivation for this change will be explained shortly.